 Proof positive: The Butterbox, teen jam time courtesy of limited edition 24k turntables.
 Shredding through Jake Burton’s 100% organic through-the-trees terrain park.
 Or custom-made s’mores, built from kits assembled by a mom in Minnesota (Google it).More about Northstar

 Between Truckee and Lake Tahoe is one of the most infamous and inspiring alpine settings of North Lake Tahoe.
-Squaw Valley is about adventure and exploration, with 3,600 acres of skiing and riding across 6 peaks.
-Once the snow melts, Squaw Valley transforms from winter wonderland to outdoor paradise.
+Olympic Valley and Palisades Tahoe (formerly Squaw Valley) is about adventure and exploration, with 3,600 acres of skiing and riding across 6 peaks.
+Once the snow melts, Palisades Tahoe, Olympic Valley transforms from winter wonderland to outdoor paradise.

 Tahoe City lies on the shore of Lake Tahoe at the headwaters of the Truckee River.
 Enjoy the paved trail system along the Lake, across the historic dam and down the river.
 Outdoor concerts and movies on the beach, the Farmers’ Market, paddling, hiking, and mountain biking are just some of the fun things you can do in Tahoe City.